jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 79M Penalties for failure to pay passenger service fares
 (1) A person who fails to pay a passenger service or public transport service fare that he or she is liable to pay commits an infringement offence.
-(2) The maximum penalty, on summary conviction for an offence against subsection (1), is a fine not exceeding $500.
+(2) The maximum penalty, on conviction for an offence against subsection (1), is a fine not exceeding $500.
 (3) For the purposes of this section, public transport service has the same meaning as in section 5 of the Land Transport Management Act 2003.

 ## Part 6B — Offences relating to work time and logbooks